orizens/orizens.com/src/pages/blog/2013-07-24-integrating-backbone-view-backbone-model-jquery-plugin.md

 	},
 });</pre>

-In the Echoes <a title="Backbone.js for large scale applications – UI Architecture" href="http://orizens.com/wp/topics/backbone-js-for-large-scale-applications-ui-architecture/" target="_blank">architecture</a> concept, the main.js is the starting point of the application, and it is asking to load &#8220;bootstrap&#8221; javascript file (aside to other plugins) which requires jquery-ui &#8211; so that is how jquery-ui is ready to be used right in the beginning of initialising the whole app:
+In the Echoes <a title="Backbone.js for large scale applications – UI Architecture" href="http://orizens.com/wp/topics/backbone-js-for-large-scale-applications-ui-architecture/" target="_blank">architecture</a> concept, the main.js is the starting point of the application, and it is asking to load "bootstrap" javascript file (aside to other plugins) which requires jquery-ui - so that is how jquery-ui is ready to be used right in the beginning of initialising the whole app:

 <pre class="brush:js">require([
 	'jquery',